 At Harrisons, sustainability has always been a part of the Group's culture as we strive to achieve continual financial performance and uninterrupted growth.
-Recognising the relevance of sustainability in our business values, our statement on sustainability aims to illustrate our approach to address sustainability challenges in contributing towards the betterment of the business, environment and society.
+Recognising the relevance of sustainability in our business values, our report on sustainability aims to illustrate our approach to address sustainability challenges in contributing towards the betterment of the business, environment and society.

-We are pleased to present our inaugural Sustainability Report for the financial year ended 31 December 2020.
-This Sustainability Report covers our Group's business operations and has been prepared in accordance with the guidelines set out in the Main Market Listing Requirements of Bursa Malaysia Securities Berhad ("MMLR") in relation to the Sustainability Statement in Annual Report of Listed Issuers ("Guidelines") issued by Bursa Malaysia Securities Berhad ("Bursa Securities").
+We are pleased to present our Sustainability Report for the financial year ended 31 December 2021.
+This Sustainability Report ("Report") covers our Group's business operations and has been prepared in accordance with the guidelines set out in the Main Market Listing Requirements ("MMLR") of Bursa Malaysia Securities Berhad ("Bursa Securities") in relation to the Sustainability Statement in Annual Report of Listed Issuers ("Guidelines") issued by Bursa Securities.
+The scope of this Report covers the sustainability performance and practices across our Group from 1 January 2021 to 31 December 2021, unless otherwise stated.
+The Group did not seek external assurance for this report but may consider doing so in future.
+We have relied on internal data and mechanism to ensure the accuracy of information disclosed in this Report.